Trainingdata-datamarket/Anti-Spoofing-Real-Dataset/README.md

 | Hisense | 0,07% |
 | iPad | 0,04% |
 | Ulefone | 0,03% |

-### The dataset includes 2 different types of files:
-- **Photo** - a selfie of a person from a mobile phone, the person is depicted alone on it, the face is clearly visible.
-- **Video** - filmed on the front camera, on which a person moves his/her head left, right, up and down.
-Duration of the video is from 10 to 20 seconds.

 # Content
 ### The folder **"samples"** includes 30 folders: